 - 1. Provide overhead lighting, a ceiling fan, telephone jack, and a cable connection in every bedroom and living room.
 If using ceiling fans with light kits, the fan and light must have separate switches. - 2.
 Any walk-in closets must also have a switched overhead light.
 A walk-in closet is defined as any closet deeper than 36 inches from the back wall to the back of the closet door in the closed position. - 3.
 Switches and thermostats must not be located more than 48 inches above finished floor height. - 4.
 Receptacles, telephone jacks, and cable jacks must not be located less than 16 inches above finished floor height. - 5.
 Switched exterior lighting is required at each unit entry door for resident use on buildings with porches and breezeways. - 6.
 Additional exterior light fixtures not specific to a unit must be wired to a "house" panel.
 The fixtures must be activated by a photo cell placed on the east or north side of the buildings. - 7.
 All exterior stairways must have light fixtures wired to a "house" panel and activated by a photo cell placed on the east or north side of the buildings. - 8.
 Projects with gas heating and/or appliances must provide a hard-wired carbon monoxide detector with a battery back-up in each residential unit. - 9.
 All non-residential and residential spaces must have separate electrical systems. - 10.
 Initially-installed bulbs in residential units and common areas must be compact fluorescent, LED or pin-based lighting in 80% of all fixtures. - 11.
 All telephone lines must be hard-wired and toned and tagged properly to each unit. - 12.
 All exterior storage closets must have a switched overhead light. - 13.
-All call for aid devices must be installed beside or below ceiling light switches in bedrooms and bathrooms. - 14.
-Each building must have a cable termination and demarcation box for cable vendor connection. - 15.
-Light switches in bedrooms, bathrooms and closets must be installed within 16 inches maximum from latch side of corresponding door. - 15.16.
+Each building must have a cable termination and demarcation box for cable vendor connection. - 14.
+Light switches in bedrooms, bathrooms and closets must be installed within 16 inches maximum from latch side of corresponding door. - 15.
 Receptables for refrigerators must be on a designated (home run) circuit to unit breaker panel.
 No other electrical devices can be on this circuit.